mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 ## Single session

-The scenario where all activities are aggregated into a single session.
+The scenario in which all activities are aggregated into a single session.

 ```scala
 "Activities" should "be aggregated into single session" in runWithContext { sc =>